 Revenues consist primarily of tuition and fees derived from courses taught by the Company online as well as from related educational resources that the Company provides to its students, such as access to our online materials and learning management system.
 Tuition revenue is recognized pro-rata over the applicable period of instruction.
 The Company allows a student to make three monthly tuition payments during each class.
 The Company maintains an institutional tuition refund policy, which provides for all or a portion of tuition to be refunded if a student withdraws during stated refund periods.
 Certain states in which students reside impose separate, mandatory refund policies, which override the Company's policy to the extent in conflict.
 If a student withdraws at a time when a portion or none of the tuition is refundable, then in accordance with its revenue recognition policy, the Company recognizes as revenue the tuition that was not refunded.
 Since the Company recognizes revenue pro-rata over the term of the course and because, under its institutional refund policy, the amount subject to refund is never greater than the amount of the revenue that has been deferred, under the Company's accounting policies revenue is not recognized with respect to amounts that could potentially be refunded.
 The Company's educational programs have starting and ending dates that differ from its fiscal quarters.
 Therefore, at the end of each fiscal quarter, a portion of revenue from these programs is not yet earned and is therefore deferred.
 The Company also charges students annual fees for library, technology and other services, which are recognized over the related service period.
-Deferred revenue represents the amount of tuition, fees, and other student payments received in excess of the portion recognized as revenue and it is included in current liabilities in the accompanying consolidated balance sheets.
-Other revenues may be recognized as sales occur or services are performed.
+Deferred revenue represents the amount of tuition, fees, and other student payments received in excess of the portion recognized as sales occur or services are performed.